HOME OF THE QUANTIFIED ATHLETE

 The Q Lab is a mobile biomechanics laboratory that performs scientific research outside the four walls of a standard motion capture laboratory.
 We use a wide range of motion and force measurement tools to quantify an athlete's movement quality, performance and workload in a competitive context.

 The Q Lab's research theme is focused on movement quality because athletic performance and injury risk are on the opposite ends of a movement quality continuum.
 Low movement quality and poor performance on one side of the movement quality continuum is related to high injury risk, whereas high movement quality and superior performance is related to low injury risk on the other side.

 Movement quality is often replaced in training and conditioning programs with the basic components of fitness such as strength, agility, endurance, power and speed.
 However, focusing soley on measures of athleticism during training and conditioning can lead to a "performance paradox," whereby an individual can demonstrate extreme levels of athleticism but still display significant movement dysfunctions that influence injury risk.
-This concept is demonstrated as an iceberg effect where performance, represented by the tip of the iceberg, is built upon movement quality, the functional determinants of movement, hidden beneath the water line.

 The RMCSR engages in scientific research that measures, evaluates and improves movement quality because performance and injury risk are on the opposite ends of a movement quality continuum.
 Low movement quality and poor performance on one side of the continuum is related to high injury risk, whereas high movement quality and superior performance is related to low injury risk on the other side.
 This core perspective is highlighted throughout the RMCSR's four main areas of research and development.